remolueoend/flaschentaschen-web/README.md

             Print version information
 ```

 Make sure your flaschentaschen server and the website to render are accessible before running `flaschentaschen-web`.
+Big thanks to [Henner Zeller](https://github.com/hzeller) for his amazing projects!